Sitefinity/Sitefinity-VSIX/README.md

 Parameters:
  - *Name* - Enter the name of the widget that you want to create.
  - *TemplateName* - Enter the name of the template that you want to use in the creation.
 The default value is *Default*.

+#### Module
+Adds a new custom module.
+The generated structure demonstrates how a custom module can be implemented and integrated with Sitefinity CMS.
+Parameters:
+ - *Name* - Enter the name of the custom module that you want to create.
+ - *Description* – Enter the description of the custom module that you want to create.
+ - *TemplateName* - Enter the name of the template that you want to use for creating your module.
+Different templates define different implementation structure for the sample module.
+The default value is *Default*.

+#### Integration tests
+Adds a new integration tests project, customized to work with Sitefinity CMS.
+Contains the integration test classes and instructions for implementation.
+Parameters:
+ - *Name* - Enter the name of the integration tests project that you want to create.
+ - *TemplateName* - Enter the name of the template that you want to use for creating your integration tests project.
+Different templates define different implementation structure for the sample project.
+The default value is *Default*.

+#### About
+Provides information about the currently installed version of Sitefinity VSIX

 ## Sitefinity version
 Sitefinity VSIX will automatically try to detect the version of your Sitefinity CMS project and use the respective templates.
 If the version cannot be detected, Sitefinity VSIX uses the latest available version of the templates.